 Sleeping in, mom’s cooking, seeing friends, your old room, and no homework are just of the few of the highlights of winter break.
 When you get back to school, hopefully you will be reenergized and ready to tackle new classes and move one step closer to getting that degree.
 Enjoy your time away, but use your winter break to find a great summer internship.

-The not so pleasant aspect of being home can be dealing with the annoying questions from family.
+The least fun part of being home is dealing with annoying questions from family.

 “What are you studying again?”